-NEW MUSIC: A new collection of instrumental guitar pieces with special guest Viktor Krauss called “For Tom” was released Sept.
-15.
+“For Tom” (below) is a collection of instrumental guitar pieces with special guest Viktor Krauss.

-‘The Girl in the Meadow’ recently finished.
-A remake of an earlier guitar piece, featuring violin and contrabass.
+“The Girl in the Meadow” (link below) is a remake of an earlier guitar piece, featuring violin and contrabass.
 Inspired by a friend who buried her mother the old fashioned way: she dug the grave with a shovel.
 Don't think this happens much any more.
 Starts dark but brightens considerably.

-Three new compilations of my songs are out (see below).
+Four compilations of my songs are also available (see below).
 You can listen to all the songs for free and download the collection for a small charge (single songs can also be downloaded).
 Directly under those links are a few ‘classical’ compositions that are around 7-8 minutes each.
-I will be posting lots more orchestral music soon.
+If times are hard for you send me an email (Daveshiflett1@gmail.com) and I'll send you the sound files for free.

 You can also find “Songs from Life (both parts)” and “Siren Songs” (both parts) at Bandcamp: